KnowageLabs/Knowage-Server/knowageqbeengine2/WebContent/qbe/directive/expander-list/readme.md

 - _id_ is the identifier for the element.
 - _text_ is the label that will be shown for the element.
 - _iconCls_ is the class that will represent the icon for that element.
 Use any fonticons classname you have declared inside the css.
 - _children_ is the array containing the children, which will have the same structure.
+This name can be different if specified in the "children-name" attribute

+***
+> children-name: "string"

+This attribute is optional and contains the name of the object property in ngModel to identify the children element.
+The default value is "children".

 ***
 > colors : \[array\]